john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

     >> parseInt("whoops")
     NaN

 The problem is that if you pass it a string that starts with some numbers, it will parse the leading characters and drop the rest; silently.
+We need some way to be notified when this edge case occurs.

     >> parseInt("1600 Pennsylvania Avenue")
     1600

 #### NaN

-The type of `NaN`, which remember is literally an abbreviation for "Not a Number" is... `"number"`:
+The `NaN` keyword is literally an abbreviation for "Not a Number".
+And in JavaScript the type of `NaN` is... `"number"`:

     >> typeof NaN
     "number"